linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

    - You can select which types of files can be previewed.
    - You can check **Auto mount**, when any external disks connect to the computer, they would be mounted automatically.
    - You can check **Open after auto mount**, when any external disks connect to the computer, they would be mounted automatically and opened.
+   - You can check **Show item counts and sizes in the path of mounted MTP devices** to show the status bar information below the path after MTP devices are mounted.
    - You can check **Use the file chooser dialog of File Manager**, when selecting files, File Manager window would be opened.
    - You can check **Ask for my confirmation when deleting files**, when deleting files, a hint dialog would pop up.
    - You can check **Hide system disk**, local disks would not be displayed in left panel and computer interface.